agra-uni-bremen/guix-symex/README.md

 * [BINSEC]: Binary-level symbolic execution platform.
 * [SymEx-VP]: Symbolic execution of [RISC-V] binaries with support for [SystemC] hardware models.

+More packages will be added in the future.
-Packages for additional engines are more than welcome.
+Furthermore, patches adding additional additional symbolic execution engines are more than welcome.
 Nonetheless, in the long run, the goal is to integrate all packages into upstream Guix at some point (see below).

-## Usage
+## Setup

 Naturally, this channel requires Guix to be installed.
 If Guix is not yet installed no your system, refer to the [Guix installation instructions][guix install].